 Power of instruction of the general meeting of shareholders in the Netherlands

 In the Dutch legal system the power of the general meeting of shareholders is to issue instructions.
-In other jurisdictions, the managing director of a GmbH is usually strictly bound by the instructions of the shareholders’ meeting.
+In other jurisdictions, the managing director of a Limited is usually strictly bound by the instructions of the shareholders’ meeting.
 He is therefore restricted in his activities and may not disregard the instructions of the general meeting.
 The Dutch B.V., on the other hand, gives the managing director more freedom.
 The authority of the general meeting is therefore less strict under Dutch law than other jurisdictions, which is why a managing director also has more freedom to carry out his activities under Dutch law.

 The liability of the managing director under Dutch law

 With regard to the liability of the managing director under Dutch law, there are also some differences to company law in other jurisdictions.
 Important differences here are, for example, the role of the managing director in the event of the company’s insolvency and the lack of discharge from liability if an instruction from the shareholders’ meeting is not complied with.
-Our attorneys have summarised the most important elements of directors’ liability in the Netherlands in another blog.
+Our Dutch attorneys have summarized the most important elements of directors’ liability in the Netherlands in another blog.

 It is therefore clear that management in the Netherlands differs in some areas.
 When setting up a B.V., you should therefore be aware of these differences or contact our English-speaking attorneys at MAAK who can advise and support you in setting up the company or in disputes within the company.

-Dutch attorney specialised in company law
+Dutch attorney specialized in company law